edamamet/nimi-dots/README.md

 if you want the nimifox ascii (firefox startup ascii) and you already have [textfox](https://github.com/adriankarlen/textfox) installed (currently working on a script that can do the following):

-1. find the defaults.css folder:
+1. find and open defaults.css. the location can be found by running the following:
 ```
 find ~/.mozilla -name '*defaults.css'
 ```